-Reporting an Injury at Work in Freehold or Shrewsbury
+Reporting an Injury at Work in New Jersey

 A workers’ comp lawyer explains what you need to do

-If you were hurt at work and want to know what you should do when reporting your injury, a New Jersey workers’ compensation lawyer can help you navigate the process so that you can get the benefits you deserve.
+If you were hurt in an accident at work and want to know what you should do when reporting your injury, we can help you navigate the process so that you can get the benefits you deserve.
 Shebell & Shebell, LLC has been fighting for injured workers since 1927 and knows what it takes to get a positive outcome in your case.
 Discover what an experienced workers’ compensation attorney can do for you.
 Contact us today for a free consultation.
-We have offices conveniently located in Freehold and Shrewsbury.
+We have an office conveniently located in Shrewsbury.

 How long do you have to report a workers’ comp injury?